Bi-Coloured-Python-Rock-Snake/creature/README.md

 However, as you should know by now, we have two greenlets, sync and async, and it's natural for them to share the context.

-The class intentionally is called CtxVar, not to import the standard ContextVar by mistake.
+The class intentionally is called context_var, not to import the standard ContextVar by mistake.

 ```python